bem-archive/bem-smoke/README.md

 files/directories names.
 If value of a key is an object, then it represents directory, if it's string or Buffer - file with corresponding content.

+* `withLevel(path)` - specify level to use during the test.
+If not called, level at root of a mock fs tree will be used.

 * `withLevels(levels)` - specifies levels to use for a create/bulid. `levels` is an array of directory paths.

 * `withTechMap(map)` - specifies tech map to use during tests.
 Map format is